thingsboard/thingsboard.github.io/docs/pe/edge/use-cases/manage-alarms-rpc-requests.md

         title: 'Click on the <b>DHT22</b> device row in the table to open device details.'
     3:
         image: /images/pe/edge/use-cases/manage-alarms/copy-access-token-item-6.png
-        title: 'Click on <b>Copy access token</b>.
+        title: 'Click on the <b>Copy access token</b>.
 Token will be copied to your clipboard.
 Save it to a safe place.'

 deviceAlarmTab:
     0: